jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 ## Presentations

+"A Moral Disregard Theory of Rights Forfeiture," presented at the Australasian Workshop in Moral Philosophy, 2026.

 "Anarchism and Utilitarianism," presented at the VUW Philosophy Colloquium, 2025.

 "Guardian Voluntarism," presented at the VUW Philosophy Colloquium, 2025.